Ordotan1994/AutoAdmin/README.md

 # Installation
 The installtion file is called autoadmin.sh, and will install the software when activated.
-to install the software:
+to install the software run the following commands:
 1. use git clone to download the reposetory
 2. cd to the software folder
-3. chmod +x autoadmin.sh
+3. $ chmod +x autoadmin.sh
-4. sudo ./autoadmin.sh
+4. $ sudo ./autoadmin.sh
 5. Reboot the machine

 # Uninstallation
 The installtion file is called uninstall.sh, and will install the software when activated.
-to uninstall the software:
+to uninstall the software run the following commands:
 1. cd to the software folder
-2. chmod +x uninstall.sh
+2. $ chmod +x uninstall.sh
-3. sudo ./uninstall.sh
+3. $ sudo ./uninstall.sh
+4. Reboot the machine